trust is the invisible lifeline that connects us to forming safe relationships – with ourself, with others, and the world.

 it may feel uncomfortable at first, but you’re allowing yourself to slowly become more comfortable with being by yourself.

-this was an essential part for my healing journey, as you are able to learn more about your body, your coping mechanisms, acknowledge your feelings, and begin to forgive yourself.
+this was an essential part for my healing journey, as i was able to learn more about my body, actually acknowledge my feelings, discover coping mechanisms, and begin to forgive myself.

 you will start to feel more in control of your life when you know you have yourself during these hard times.